jonathanmorgan/context_text/README-django_1.6.md

         (sudo) apt-get install libapache2-mod-wsgi

 - configure your web server so it knows of research/research/wsgi.py.
-If apache, add something like this to the apache config (in ubuntu, for example, I'd put it in `/etc/apache2/conf.d`, in a file named `django-sourcenet`):
+If apache, add something like this to the apache config (in ubuntu, for example, I'd put it in `/etc/apache2/conf.d`, in a file named `django-context_text`):

-        WSGIDaemonProcess sourcenet-1 threads=10 display-name=%{GROUP}
+        WSGIDaemonProcess context_text-1 threads=10 display-name=%{GROUP}
-        WSGIProcessGroup sourcenet-1
+        WSGIProcessGroup context_text-1
-        WSGIScriptAlias /sourcenet <path_to_django_project>/research/research/wsgi.py
+        WSGIScriptAlias /context_text <path_to_django_project>/research/research/wsgi.py

         # Python path
         # no virualenv